The Best YouTube and Bilibili Channels for Learning Chinese

 Kouki

 Kouki is a gamer who mostly plays Minecraft.
-His target audience is on the younger side, but that also makes his videos easier to watch and understand as a learner.
+His target audience is on the younger side, but that also makes the vocabulary in his videos easier for learners to watch and understand.
+However, he does have a strong Taiwanese accent that may take some time to get used to.

 Leya

-Leya is a gamer who plays a variety of RPGs.
-Her videos are pretty long so they are great for passive immersion.
+Leya is a gamer who analyzes and reviews a variety of RPGs.
+Her videos are pretty long, so they are great for passive immersion.

 Public TV- Our Island